 In addition to the performers mentioned above, many other leading ensembles and soloists have performed his work, including Dinosaur Annex, Earplay, The New York Virtuoso Singers, The Cleveland Contemporary Players, the Zohn Collective, Washington National Opera, the Buffalo Philharmonic, Eastman Philharmonica, and the South Bend Symphony Orchestra.
 His current projects include a Fromm commission for Ensemble HereNowHear (Ryan MacEvoy McCullough and Andrew Zhou), a solo for Grammy-winning flautist Molly Barth, and a song cycle for Duo Cortona (Rachel Calloway and Ari Streisfeld).

 Liberatore is also active as a pianist, having performed at a number of national venues.
 Most recently, he appeared at the PianoForte Foundation of Chicago, the Tenri Cultural Institute, the New York Electroacoustic Music Festival, the N_SEME Conference in Philadelphia, the Composition in Asia International Symposium in Tampa, and the Howard Hanson residency of Jo Kondo at Eastman.

 In 2015, he was appointed assistant professor of theory and composition at the University of Notre Dame.
+In addition to his appointment in the Department of Music at Notre Dame, he also serves as a faculty fellow in the Sacred Music institute and the Nanovic Institute for European Studies.
+He oversees the Composer’s Consortium and the Classical Music Club, and hosts a wide variety of guest composers and ensembles on behalf of his various affiliations.
 A passionate educator, he taught previously at the University of Pittsburgh at Bradford, Syracuse University, and Eastman.